 - Track conditions: The entire trail from Coogee to Bondi is paved and in great condition.
-This makes it extremely attractive for those looking for a nice afternoon stroll, but if you prefer a more adventurous coastal walk with a wilder route, you may want to check out the other coastal walks in Sydney – like Manly to Curl Curl on the northern beaches.
+This makes it extremely attractive for those looking for a nice afternoon stroll, and it’s not difficult.

 So, which is better?
 Walking from Coogee Beach to Bondi?
 Or the Bondi to Coogee walk?

-Firstly, use public transport to get to Coogee or Bondi Beach.
-Avoid driving your own vehicle as parking is a nightmare and ridiculously expensive, plus you’ll have to hop on a bus or catch a taxi anyway to fetch your car when you’re done.
+Use public transport to get here and avoid driving your own vehicle.
+Parking is a nightmare and ridiculously expensive, plus you’ll have to return via bus or taxi anyway to fetch your car when you’re done.